For Better or For Worse by Lynn Johnston for April 12, 2023

 13. Missing large

-duggersd Premium Member about 1 year ago
+duggersd Premium Member over 1 year ago

 We have had this discussion.
 Flood insurance is a specific item that had to be added to our insurance.
 But this is not an ‘act of God’.
 They had a sump pump.
 The sump failed.
 Usually that is covered.